-3.3 Payoffs and instrument selection
+3.3 Payoffs and Instrument Selection

-Figure 2 shows the importer and exporter continuation payoffs (value functions V and W) as functions of the stock.
-(Recall that the former is in levels, and the latter shows graphs relative to the ImpQExpQ levels, accounting for the difference in scale of the two figures.)
-The principal information from these figures is that the tax is a dominant strategy for both countries, at every stock level.
+Figure 2 shows the importer and exporter continuation payoffs (value functions V and W) as functions of the stock (Recall that the former is in levels, and the latter shows graphs relative to the ImpQExpQ levels, accounting for the difference in scale of the two figures.).
+The principal information from these figures is that the tax is a dominant strategy for both countries, at every stock level reached in equilibrium.
 If both countries believe that they can choose their policy instrument in perpetuity in the initial period, the unique Nash equilibrium is for both to choose a tax.
-If they have the opportunity to revisit this decision at any time in the future (i.e. at any stock level), the equilibrium policy choice does not change.
+If they have the opportunity to revisit this decision at any time in the future (i.e. at any stock level reached in equilibrium), the equilibrium policy choice does not change.
 Consider the more complex game in which, at each period, agents choose both their policy instrument and the level of the instrument.
-In the MPE to this game, both countries choose the tax, and the tax equals that of ImpTExpT.
+In the MPE to this game, both countries choose the tax, and the tax equals that of ImpT-ExpT.